-- 1. Clean and unclean animals are identified so Israel can separate from pagan practices of neighbors as a holy people of God so that his presence might remain with the nation (Lev 11). - 2.
-Childbirth regulations note that postnatal discharges render a woman unclean for bringing a sinner into the world, so she must wait a period of time before worshipping acceptably (Lev 12). - 3.
+- 1. Clean and unclean animals are identified so Israel can separate from its neighbors' pagan practices as holy people of God and so that his presence might remain in the nation (Lev 11). - 2.
+Childbirth regulations note that postnatal discharges render a woman unclean for bringing a sinner into the world, so she must wait some time before worshipping acceptably (Lev 12). - 3.
 Infections and mildew regulations are deemed unclean to prevent advanced leprosy so that the nation's worship of God might not be disrupted (Lev 13-14). - 4.
-Discharges for men and women show a lack of wholeness required for acceptable worship (Lev 15). - B. The Day of Atonement to cleanse the sanctuary from the pollution of the nation's unintentional sin makes possible God's continued presence among his people (Lev 16). - C. Sacrifice is limited to the tabernacle and eating blood is forbidden so that Israel will not identify with the practices of pagan neighbors (Lev 17). - D. Crimes in the sexual and social realms appear with capital crimes to prevent Israel from imitating pagan practices for God's presence to abide with the people (Lev 18-20). - 1.
+Discharges for men and women show a lack of wholeness required for acceptable worship (Lev 15). - B. The Day of Atonement, which cleanses the sanctuary from the pollution of the nation's unintentional sin, makes possible God's continued presence among his people (Lev 16). - C. Sacrifice is limited to the Tabernacle, and eating blood is forbidden so that Israel will not identify with the practices of pagan neighbors (Lev 17). - D. Crimes in the sexual and social realms appear with capital crimes to prevent Israel from imitating pagan practices for God's presence to abide with the people (Lev 18-20). - 1.
 Laws restricting sexual relations protect Israel's marriage and family life in contrast to the destructive practices of Egypt and Canaan (Lev 18). - 2.
 Laws of the social order promote practical holiness within Israel so that God's sovereign and holy presence might abide with the people (Lev 19). - 3.
 Laws requiring capital punishment (except 20:19-21) denote the gravest religious and family sins to rid the community of pagan influences (Lev 20). - E. Priestly restrictions uphold a higher standard to prevent God's name from being profaned (Lev 21-22). - 1.
-Personal restrictions for priests about mourning, marriage, and physical defects hold a higher standard of holiness than for the common people (Lev 21). - 2.
-Sacrificial restrictions for priests eating sacred offerings and offering of unacceptable sacrifices hold them accountable not to profane God's name by misusing offerings (Lev 22). - F. Worship commands fulfill conditions for God's presence to remain with the nation (Lev 23-24). - 1.
-Feasts in the annual calendar remind Israelites to worship God together as a nation and recall his mighty deeds on their behalf (Lev 23). - 2.
+Personal restrictions for priests about mourning, marriage, and physical defects hold a higher standard of holiness than for ordinary people (Lev 21). - 2.
+Sacrificial restrictions for priests eating sacred offerings and offering unacceptable sacrifices hold them accountable not to profane God's name by misusing offerings (Lev 22). - F. Worship commands fulfill conditions for God's presence to remain with the nation (Lev 23-24). - 1.
+The annual feast calendar reminds Israelites to worship God as a nation and recall his mighty deeds on their behalf (Lev 23). - 2.
 Laws of daily oil and weekly bread for Israel's worship fulfill conditions for God's presence to remain with the nation (24:1-9). - 3.
-Capital punishment for blasphemers and murderers apply laws to specific situations (24:10-23).
+Capital punishment for blasphemers and murderers applies laws to specific situations (24:10-23).